 DiarrheaNurse hopes that you get better quickly but remember that if you are not improving or you see signs of dehydration then get medical advice.
 Do this much more rapidly if a baby, child or elderly person is ill.

-Do not just go to the hospital without telephoning first as you will be highly contagious.
+Do not just go to the hospital to get stomach flu treatment without telephoning first as you will be highly contagious.

 For more information about the symptoms of stomach flu please see the article below.